sleconf/sleconf-www/_posts/2014-9-15-call-for-attention.md

 My question to Thomas, since he talked about the problematic state of the literature and the inconsistencies there, did he make sure Friedrich also agrees with his new ontology?

+### 17:00

+Mark Hills is talking about his experience building a control flow graph constructor generator (for any given language).
+He's jumping right into it, since everybody knows what a CFG is here (control flow graph, not context-free grammar).